CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 * Add a IRecipe Cache to prevent lag on large modpacks with thousends of recipes on auto-craft machines
 * Target:
   * CLIENT-SIDE

+###### ArmourersWorkshop-Mixin

+* Add BREAK_EVENT checks on ANY mannequin change to prevent edit of mannequins on protected zone
+  * I can't fix the Visual bug though, sorry :/
+* Requirements:
+  * Armourers Workshop

 ###### Botania-Mixin